keithbuhler/keithbuhler.github.io/Buhler-CV-web.md

 ### WORKS IN PROGRESS
 1. "The Case for Agnosticism about Causal Closure" (revise and resubmit to *Religious Studies*)
 4. *Becoming What We Are* (book draft complete)
-2. "Organic Naturalism: Teleological Realism in the Foundation of Ethics" (article in development)

-### UNIVERSITY TEACHING
+### TEACHING

+*University of Kentucky*

-1. Business Ethics                  (Fall 2016, Spring 2017 UK)
+1. Business Ethics  (x4)
-2. Health Care Ethics               (Spring 2015, Fall 2016, UK)
+2. Health Care Ethics (x4)
-3. Introduction to Philosophy       (2013-2014, UK, 2014-2017 Asbury)
+3. Introduction to Philosophy (x2)
-4. Introduction to Ethics           (Fall 2013, Spring 2017 UK)
+4. Ethics (x3)
-5. Introduction to Logic            (Spring 2013)
+5. Logic (x2)\newline

+*Asbury University*

-6. Philosophy of Religion           (Summer 2016, Asbury)
+6. Philosophy of Religion (independent study)
 7. Philosophy of C.S.
-Lewis         (Fall 2016, Asbury)
+Lewis
-8. Virtue Ethics, Ancient and Modern (Spring 2016, Asbury)
+8. Virtue Ethics, Ancient and Modern
+9. Introduction to Philosophy (x6)\newline

+*As Teaching Assistant, University of Kentucky*

-10. Introduction to Logic            (Spring 2013)
+10. Logic (x2)\newline

-11. Introduction to Logic           (as TA, Fall 2012, UK, under Bob Sandmeyer)
+*As Teaching Assistant, Biola University*

-11. Philosophy of Science           (as TA, Summer 2004, Biola University, under Nancy Pearcey)
+11. Philosophy of Science \newline

 ### PRESENTATIONS

-1. "Pride and Vainglory are Separate Vices", SOPHIA Conference, Spring Branch, TX 2017.
+1. Vainglory is not a form of Pride", SOPHIA Conference, Spring Branch, TX 2017.
 2. "Natural Teleology without Theology in Thomas Nagel's *Mind and Cosmos*" Society of Christian Philosophers, University of San Diego, 2016.
 2. "Fairy Tale Nihilism: The Empty Hero in *Kung Fu Panda* and *The Great and Powerful Oz*,”  Faith and Film Conference, Baylor University, 2014.
 3. “Is the Cosmos Causally Closed?”
 Ian Ramsey Centre, Oxford University, 2014.